peterhinch/micropython_eeprom/eeprom/spi/SPI.md

 mounted filesystem or as a byte array.
 The filesystem is relatively small but has high integrity owing to the hardware longevity.
 Typical use-cases involve files which are frequently updated.
-These include files used for storing Python objects serialised using Pickle/ujson or files holding a btree database.
+These include files used for storing Python objects serialised using Pickle/json or files holding a btree database.

 The SPI bus must be instantiated using the `machine` module.

 ## 4.1 The EEPROM class

 An `EEPROM` instance represents a logical EEPROM: this may consist of multiple physical devices on a common SPI bus.
+Alternatively multiple EEPROM instances may share the bus, differentiated by their CS pins.

 ### 4.1.1 Constructor